lwjohnson/WFDS-Unity-Simulator/README.md

 - [1/2] Add text to let user know they can pause/resume
 - [x] Interactions before WFDS called
 - [x] Interactions after WFDS called
-- [ ] Add a readme that explains the contents of all the files and directories